srlinuxeurope/DCFPartnerHackathon/hackathon/activities/srlinux-b-gnmic/README.md

 ## Step 4: Get

-gNMI can be used to retrieve configuration and state information from the SR Linux nodes. zInformation is retrieved using the GET RPC that consists of the `GetRequest` and `GetResponse` messages.
+gNMI can be used to retrieve configuration and state information from the SR Linux nodes.
+Information is retrieved using the GET RPC that consists of the `GetRequest` and `GetResponse` messages.

 To indicate what part of the device's datastore we want to get we use the `path` field in the `GetRequest` message.
 The path is a string that represents the gNMI path that points to a particular point in the YANG data model of the device.